Alto-27/target-wswan-guide/docs/index.md

 The Swan Book serves as a guide for writing homebrew for the Bandai WonderSwan and WonderSwan Color.

-**Neither this guide nor this toolchain is in any way affiliated with or endorsed by Bandai, Koto Laboratory or Qute Corpration.**
+**Neither this guide nor this toolchain is in any way affiliated with or endorsed by Bandai, Koto Laboratory or Qute Corporation.**

 While this guide focuses on using the Wonderful toolchain, some of its parts are applicable for general development for the platform.